Codes & Permits

 What is the turnaround time for a Plan Review, Sprinkler System Review or a Vegetation Management Review?

 RVFD goal is to complete plans within 10 business days.

 What is a resale report?
 How do I obtain one?
 What are the methods of payment?
 What is required?

-To schedule a Resale Inspection, please submit the online Resale Inspection application, or visit our administrative office at 777 San Anselmo Ave San Anselmo, California 94960 during business hour Monday through Friday 8:00am-12:00pm and 1:00pm-5:00pm.
-The cost of a Resale Inspection is $185 and due upon submission of the online Resale Inspection application.
-We accept credit cards online via PayPal (no accoiunt required), or cash or check if paid in-person.
+To schedule a Resale Inspection, please submit the online Resale Inspection application, or visit our administrative office at 804 San Anselmo Ave San Anselmo, California 94960 during business hours Monday - Thursday 8:00am-11:00am.
+The cost of a Resale Inspection is $190 and is due upon submission of the online Resale Inspection application.
+We accept credit cards online via Square, or cash or check if paying in-person.

 To see specific requirements that the Fire Inspector will be checking for, please visit the Resale Inspection Page.

 What is the turnaround time for a Resale Report?
 Do you need access to my home?

 Resale Reports are completed within 3-5 business days.
 You do not need to be present.